Understanding SQL Server Backups: When to Perform Full Backups

 • Enhanced Data Protection: Regular full backups ensure that your data is consistently and comprehensively protected.

-Best Practices for Backup Strategies
+Best Practices for SQL Server Backups

 When designing your backup strategy, consider the following best practices: